peterkuma/masters-thesis/chapters/03_solving-rte.md

 Alternative to the plane parallel approximation is a full three-dimensional treatment of radiation, generally performed by Monte Carlo simulation.
 This is however too computationally expensive to be done in today NWP models.

+### Layers

+In the plane-parallel approximation the atmosphere is often discretized into _layers_, in which quantities such as temperature or gaseous concentrations are constant.
+Layer interfaces (boundaries) are defined by fixed vertical coordinates, usually pressure levels.

+In the following text we assume that layers are numbered from top to bottom by integer number k, where $k = 1$ is the uppermost layer, and $k = N$ the layer just above the surface.
+Some quantities, such as fluxes, need to be determined on layer interfaces.
+The layer interface corresponding to the ToA will be numered
+$k = 0$, increasing down to the atmopshere-surface interface $k = N$.

 ### 1-D Form of the Radiative Transfer Equation